 Junking your car might seem easy, but there are many pitfalls you should avoid.
 Below are the common mistakes when junking cars for cash.

-Avoid These Mistakes When Junking Your Car For Cash
+Avoid These Mistakes When You Junk Cars for Cash

 1. Failing To Explore Better Options